-- Form 5500 filing, if any, in the Department of Labor's EFAST2 database for assurance that the plan is intended to be a qualified plan.
+- (i) The System may look up the transferring plan's latest Form 5500 filing, if any, in the Department of Labor's EFAST2 database for assurance that the plan is intended to be a qualified plan.
 The System will check the entry on the line for characteristics indicating the plan is intended to be an eligible 457(b) or 403(b) plan (e.g., examining line 8a on the current Form 5500 or line 9a on Form 5500-SF).
-If Code 3C is not entered on these lines, the System may reasonably conclude that the plan is an eligible plan, unless the System has any direct evidence to the contrary. - (ii) If the 457(b) or 403(b) plan is not required to file Form 5500 or Form 5500-SF, then the Eligible Member must provide one of the following to the System demonstrating that the source of the rollover contribution is an eligible governmental 457(b) plan or a Code Section 403(b) plan: (a) a copy of the transferring plan's most recent private letter ruling from the Internal Revenue Service stating that the transferring plan qualifies as an eligible governmental 457(b) plan or a Code Section 403(b) plan, as applicable, and a signed certification from the transferring plan's administrator that the transferring plan continues to be so qualified, or (b) a signed certification from the transferring plan's administrator that the rollover distribution source is an eligible governmental 457(b) plan or a Code Section 403(b) plan, as applicable.
+If Code 3C is not entered on these lines, the System may reasonably conclude that the plan is an eligible plan, unless the System has any direct evidence to the contrary. - (ii) If the 457(b) or 403(b) plan is not required to fileForm 5500 or Form 5500-SF, then the Eligible Membermust provide one of the following to the System demonstrating that the source of the rollover contribution is an eligible governmental 457(b) plan or a Code Section 403(b) plan: (a) a copy of the transferring plan's most recent private letter ruling from the Internal Revenue Service stating that the transferring plan qualifies as an eligible governmental 457(b) plan or a Code Section 403(b) plan, as applicable, and a signed certification from the transferring plan's administrator that the transferring plan continues to be so qualified, or (b) a signed certification from the transferring plan's administrator that the rollover distribution source is an eligible governmental 457(b) plan or a Code Section 403(b) plan, as applicable.